Sid672/Rangoli/README.md

 ### Python turtle library
 - Python turtle library is a popular way for introducing programming to kids.
 We can make shapes, patterns, can learn about functions, loops, varibles and lot more in programming.
 It's like baby building blocks for coders.

-We know that before drawing anything we need paper, pen and colors.
-In python turtle screen is paper, turtle is pen and we can change colors of pen.
+We know that before drawing anything we need paper, pen and colours.
+In python turtle screen is your paper, turtle is pen and we can change colours of pen.

-- Start with this simple code.
+- Start with this simple code and run it then you will get programming environment of python turtle.
 ```python
 import turtle
 s = turtle.Screen()